jimweirich/rspec-given/README.md

   * Support for minitest added.

-  * Gems rspec-given and minitest-given both use the core functionality of gem given_core.
+  * Gems rspec-given and minispec-given both use the core functionality of gem given_core.

 * Version 2.4.4